 The Law Society of Western Australia’s response to the Women Lawyers of Western Australia’s 20th Anniversary Review of the 1994 Chief Justice’s Gender Bias Taskforce Review.

-The Women’s Report Card provides a snapshot of the lives of women in Western Australia in 2015.
+The Women’s Report Card provides a snapshot of the lives of women in Western Australia.
 Containing nearly 90 indicators and more than 500 statistics, the report shows how far women have progressed in terms of leadership, economic independence, safety and justice, and health and wellbeing.

 The Reference Guide provides employers with detailed information on reporting pursuant to the Workplace Gender Equality Act 2012, including the key terms and definitions, guidance for online reporting, and advice on engaging with key stakeholders within their organisation.